KalifasXD/Easy-Encryption/README.md

    ```
    - If you’re using PyCharm, it will notify you that you can use this file to install the required dependencies once you’ve opened the project!
 5. Generate the SSL Certificates:
-   1. Time to boot up the Git Bash terminal and type in the following:
+   1. **Boot up Git Bash** and type in the following command:
-      - By default Git Bash comes with the "ability" to create SSL certificates
+      - By default, Git Bash includes the ability to create SSL certificates.
+Run the following command to generate them:

         ```bash
         openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out cert.pem